ChrisHammond/chrishammond_astro/src/content/post/2006/feeling-nostalgic-lately.md

 publishDate: 2006-02-16T15:07:00
 updateDate: 2008-01-23T16:50:59
 tags: [ 'Life News', 'SEO' ]
-excerpt: "Found some old articles I wrote while working for The Sporting..."
+excerpt: "Explore vintage articles by a former journalist at The Sporting News.
+Get a glimpse of past sports stories and insights from the archive."
 url: /2006/feeling-nostalgic-lately  # Use the generated URL with year
 ---
 <P>Found some old articles I wrote while working for The Sporting News</P> <P><A href="https://i.tsn.com/headtohead/">https://i.tsn.com/headtohead/</A></P> <P><A href="https://i.tsn.com/headtohead/20010314.html">https://i.tsn.com/headtohead/20010314.html</A></P> <P>&nbsp;</P>